StackExchange/dnscontrol/docs/_providers/cloudflare.md

 provide your Cloudflare API username and access key.
 This key is available under "My Settings".

-This method is not recommended because these credentials give DNSControl access to the entire Cloudflare API.
+This method is not recommended because these credentials give DNSControl access to everything (think of it as "root" for your account).

 This method is enabled by setting the "apikey" and "apiuser" values in `creds.json`: